ducakar/TextureReplacer/README.md

 The level textures are optional.
 If missing, level 0 texture will be used for all levels for that part of suit.

-For generic Kerbals, heads are selected independently form suits so any head can be paired with any of the suits and each head has an equal chance of being selected.

 ### Configuration File ###